galanti3/Json2BakinPlugin/README.md

 6. If you don't want to add modification alert comments to Bakin command lists and/or don't want to export non-converted MV (MZ) commands as Bakin comments, unselect corresponding checkbox(es).

 7. Press "Convert" button.
 MV (MZ) events will be converted to Bakin events and exported to Bakin files (.txt) in the specified export folder.
+A conversion log file (log.txt) is also generated in the same export folder.

 8. Close the plugin.
 On the map editor, select an event and open the event sheet editor.